The 6 Best Earbuds under $10

 You will probably spend some time trying to fit them comfortably because they are quite weird to figure out.
 In addition, there is some cable noise at lower volumes.

-Their best feature is sound.
+This is their best feature.
 It is a typical bass-emphasized, but you can still clearly hear the mids and highs.
 Bass is not muddy, rather detailed and pleasant to listen to.
-That will come handy if you’re a bit of an audiophile and want clear, but strong punchy lows.
+That will come in handy if you’re a bit of an audiophile and want clear, but strong punchy lows.

-JVD HA-FX5 Gumy Plus offer many great features, like comfort and decent sound quality, all for a nominal price.
+JVD HA-FX5 Gumy Plus offer many great features, like comfort and decent sound quality, all for a budget price.